TFS Healthcare: the pursuit of excellence

 “Andy and I were at different stages of our career.
 We have an excellent relationship, but it was at a point where I was looking to kick on into the next 10 years of the business with new ambitious plans.
 Andy had reached a natural conclusion with the business and was open to stepping away.
 I was ready to acquire 100% of the business to drive it forward.
 I wasn’t just buying the other half of the TFS business, but I was also buying 100% of all the future businesses that I’d be setting up.”

 “We went out and approached eight different banks.
 Investec included.
-The conversation with Gregg and Lyle from the Investec team was very different.
+The conversation with Gregg from the Investec team was very different.
 It was a refreshing approach, as they covered off the term loan and set out how they would work with me, the future relationship and what came with that.
 I very much felt that Investec’s approach was the best match for my growth plans and ambitions.
 Investec demonstrated that they were keen to back me personally as a business owner as well.
 So we see each other as partners and both parties can now get excited about the investments and acquisitions we potentially have in the pipeline.”

 Investec provided a private capital facility to enable the management buyout.
 To further support the business’ cash flow requirements, Investec provided an invoice financing facility as well.